-In answer to this question, I can confirm that the Home Office holds the information that you requested.
+In relation to the information covering up to January 2016, I can confirm that the Home Office holds the information that you requested.
 However, after careful consideration we have decided that the information is exempt from disclosure under section 36(2)(c) of the Freedom of Information Act.
 This provides that information can be withheld where disclosure would prejudice the effective conduct of public affairs and the public interest falls in favour of applying the exemption.